-are only used to find and evaluate place candidates.
+Discovering Petri net constructs involving silent transitions is a non-trivial task for a DFG-based algorithm.
+Additionally, in later steps, we want to use traces from the log to assess the fitness of place candidates.
+Silent activities make calculating fitness scores significantly harder, as then token-based replay is no longer sufficient and computationally expensive alignments have to be computed.
+As a solution, we propose adding artificial activities to traces.
+They are not part of the activity set of the event log and are only used to find and evaluate place candidates.
 In the final discovered Petri net, these artificial activities are then translated as silent transitions.
 This allows discovering Petri nets with silent transitions, while still retaining the advantages of token-based replay fitness evaluation during the algorithm steps.
 We add artificial activities for two types of constructs: Loops and Skips.

 Adding artificial activities for loops is necessary, as the directly-follows relation between an end activity and a start activity of a loop can cause the discovery of problematic places.
-For example, consider the event log $L{\bigcirc} = [\langle a, b, c, d \rangle, \langle a, b, c, a, b, c, d \rangle]$.
-Clearly, this event log can be nicely expressed by a Petri net containing a loop construct, which allows repeating the activities a, b, c.
-However, the directly-follows relation $c \xrightarrow{L{\bigcirc}} a$ prevents discovering this loop accurately, as shown in Figure 2.
+For example, consider the event log $L{\circlearrowleft} = [\langle a,b,c,d \rangle, \langle a,b,c,a,b,c,d \rangle]$ .
+Clearly, this event log can be nicely expressed by a Petri net containing a loop construct, which allows repeating the activities a,b,c.
+However, the directly-follows relation $c \stackrel{L{\circlearrowleft}}{\Longrightarrow} a$ prevents discovering this loop accurately, as shown in Figure 1.

-We detect loop constructs based on the directly-follows relations of the input event log L. For a given threshold $d \in \mathbb{R}^+$, we can define the set of detected loops:
+We detect loop constructs based on the directly-follows relations of the input event log L. For a given threshold $d \in \mathbb{R}^+$ , we can define the set of detected loops: